Question 33: Are any of the products associated with this course of cell therapy genetically modified?

 Example 3.
-If the cells were manipulated or modified by different methods and at the end of the manufacturing process are combined for a single infusion or administration, it will be considered a single product and it will require a single Form 4003.
+If the cells were manipulated or modified by different methods and at the end of the manufacturing process are combined for a single infusion or administration, it will be considered a single product and it will require a single Cellular Therapy Product Forms (Form 4003).

-This question is limited to commercialized products and is used for study enrollment and validation.
-If the name of the product is not an option or if the product has no commercialized name (e.g. DCI/DLI product), select ‘other product’ from the list.
+This question is limited to commercially available or pre-commercial products and is used for study enrollment and validation.
+If the name of the product is not an option, select Other product and specify the name in question 53.
+If the product has no name, such as clinical trial or study product select No product name from the list.

 This question intends to capture instances where the cellular therapy is administered in association with an HCT, either planned or dependent upon the response to the cellular therapy.
-If, at the time of the current infusion, a subsequent HCT is planned according to the protocol, check “yes” even if the recipient does not receive the planned subsequent HCT.
+It is not intended to capture an HCT given prior to this cellular therapy infusion.
+If, at the time of the current infusion, a subsequent HCT is planned according to the protocol, check Yes even if the recipient does not receive the planned subsequent HCT.
 The word “planned” should not be interpreted as: if the recipient relapses, then the “plan” is to perform a subsequent HCT.
-If “yes,” continue with question 53.
-If “no,” continue with question 55.
+If a subsequent HCT is not planned as part of the overall treatment protocol, select No and continue with question 58.

 Specify the type of the subsequent HCT that is planned as part of the overall treatment protocol.

-An has cells collected from the recipient for his / her own use.
+- has cells collected from the recipient for his / her own use.